|In or before 101 AC

 As the Bronze Fury wreaked carnage, Seasmoke fell upon him, driving him shrieking into the mud.
 According to Archmaester Gyldayn, Addam must have felt duty bound to protect his men on the ground, though surely he knew in his heart Seasmoke could not match the older dragon.
 The riderless Blue Queen soon joined the fray and all three dragons fought to the death on the ground amidst mud and blood and smoke.
 Vermithor killed Seasmoke when he locked his teeth into his neck and ripped his head off.
 He attempted to take flight with his prize still in his jaws but his tattered wings could not lift his weight.
 After a moment he collapsed and died.
 Vermithor had also mortally wounded Tessarion, who died soon afterwards.

-After the Second Battle of Tumbleton Lord Unwin Peake bowed to defeat and ordered a retreat, taking the remnants of the great host that Prince Daeron and Lord Ormund Hightower had led all the way from Oldtown.
-The accused turncloak Addam Velaryon had managed to save King’s Landing from the queen’s foes at the cost of his own life.
+After the Second Battle of Tumbleton, Lord Unwin Peake ordered a retreat, taking the remnants of the great host that Prince Daeron and Lord Ormund Hightower had led from Oldtown.
+The accused turncloak Addam Velaryon had saved King’s Landing from the queen’s foes at the cost of his own life.
 Seasmoke and Vermithor's remains became a tourist attraction at the rebuilt Tumbleton.

 Known dragonriders of Seasmoke